NabihaTahsin611/NabihaTahsin611/README.md

 ## Hello!
 It's Nabiha Tahsin.
-### Data Science & SQA Enthusiast
+### Data Science & Machine Learning Enthusiast
-I wish to learn more about technology, pursue self-growth in Data Science & Analysis and Software Quality Assurance & participate in building skills.
+I wish to learn more about technology, pursue self-growth in Data Science & Analysis and Machine Learning & participate in building skills and model training.

-- 🌱 I’m currently learning Data Analytics & Software Quality Testing
+- 🌱 I’m currently learning Data Analytics & ML
 - 📫 How to reach me: tahsin.n611@gmail.com

 #### Find me on: